 How to Book a Mover

-How To Pack a Storage Unit
+How to Pack a Computer

 During a move, in the rush and stress of getting things ready, many people actually forget the contents of their refrigerator, their pantry, or their overstocked food items.
 Those moving often don't want to make others sick, but they don't want to throw out all of their food either.
 What is safe to take, and what is recommended to throw away?
 Make your last grocery shopping trip about two weeks before the big move and utilize the following guides in food safety and travel preparation.